rozbb/draft-waict-transparency/draft-waict-transparency.md

 We use the C2SP glossary for this document.
 This is an arbitrary choice but we need to pick something.

 * A **Site** is a web-based service that exposes some functionality that people want to use.
 Examples include Facebook or Proton Mail. **A Site is identified by its origin**, i.e., the triple of scheme, domain, and port.
+An origin is precisely specified in [RFC 6454](https://www.rfc-editor.org/rfc/rfc6454.html).
 * A **User** is someone that wants to use a Site.
 We treat a User and their browser as one in the same in this document.
 * The **Enrollment Server** is the service that a Site registers with to announce that they have enabled transparency.
 There is a single global Enrollment Server.
 * The **Log Provider** is the entity that runs a Log.
 The Log Provider MAY be distinct from the entity that runs the Site.
 Depending on the Site, the Log Provider may have to store a lot of data, and be expected to have high uptime. **A Log Provider is identified by its domain.**